 Once you’ve pushed records to LOTW, you can use the “eLogs” menu / LOTW, and then choose the “All Since” button.
 This pulls down all of the confirmations in LOTW into ACLOG.
 It’s a super easy way to to integrate with LOTW.

-As mentioned, I also upload my contacts for
+I upload my contacts for

 looks at the logbooks of the people you contact to see if they also logged you,